 How To Take The Test and Getting Your Results

-So this does mean that you will need a computer in order to see your results.
+So, this does mean that you will need a computer to see your results.

 The more information that you provide then the more refined your results will be.

 Home DNA test kits are very easy for both children and the elderly as well.
 This is because testing is conducted by a simple cheek swab.

 When your DNA test kit arrives you will receive a set of instructions, two cheek swabs, and an envelope to send back your sample.